 Bias is part of how our brains work.
-The human mind has several cognitive biases, which allow your brain to cut corners to process complex information quickly.
+The human mind has several cognitive biases, which allow your brain to cut corners to process complex information quickly for survival purposes.
 However, that can lead you to non-rational decisions.
 We develop bias blind spots throughout life, even though we strive to be moral, fair people.
 Fortunately, there are ways to deal with our bias blind spots.
 One place where bias leaks into is the cannabis hiring process.
 And although the industry is seen as progressive, 90% of cannabis executives are white men.
 So, how do we hire for diversity in the cannabis industry?

 Benefits of a Diverse Workforce in Cannabis